 The core of the book is comprised of recommended commentaries on every new Testament book.
 Each entry contains a short evaluation of that particular volume – a vital addition that greatly aids in one’s selection process.
 Each entry is labeled as Good, Better or Best.
 At the end of each book is a section entitled “Special Studies” that zeros in on particular issues.

 Following the recommendations for Revelation is a section focusing on a variety of New Testament studies.
 Most useful here are proposals on “Scholarly One-Volume Commentaries” (a listing of ten) and “New Testament Background” (includes a host of subjects).

 What you will not find in this new edition: Glynn’s classification of books by theological belief (be sure to read the Introduction for the thought process) and no computer stuff.
 The reasoning is that computer-related resources such as Bible software can change almost daily.

 Most importantly, this volume is not exclusive to ivory tower Bible scholars.
 (They likely already know of these.)
 If you are a pastor or a serious Bible student and have a desire to assemble a worthwhile library (there is a chapter on that subject), this is a volume you should purchase and consult before you purchase another book.

-Disclaimer: I was provided a copy of this volume by Baker Books for a fair and honest review.
+Disclaimer: This book was provided to me by Kregel Publications for a fair and honest review.